Official Register of the United States: History

 An act of Congress on April 27, 1816 (3 Stat.
 342), required the Department of State to produce a biennial register of the names of all U.S. civil employees, military and naval officers, and agents.
-In addition, the Secretary of the Navy provided for the publication of the names, force, and condition of all ships and vessels belonging to the United States, including when and where they were built.
+In addition, the secretary of the Navy provided for the publication of the names, force, and condition of all ships and vessels belonging to the United States, including when and where they were built.
 A subsequent act of July 14, 1832 (4 Stat.
 608), required the Official Register to include government printers, a statement of monetary allowances to mail contractors, and correct lists of all presidents, cashiers, and directors of the Bank of the United States and its branches.

-Intended to make the federal government more accountable to the general public, the Official Register published pertinent information about the federal workforce, including the name of every employee, his or her job title, state or country of birth, the location of the employee’s post, and annual salary.
+Intended to make the federal government more accountable to the general public, the Official Register published pertinent information about the federal workforce, including the name of every employee, job title, state or country of birth, the location of the employee’s post, and annual salary.
 The military lists provided the names of officers, their rank, and place of birth, while the naval lists also included date of commission and current duty station.
 An act of March 3, 1851, inserted the state or territory from which each employee was appointed.
 The Department of State compiled the Official Register until 1861; responsibility then moved to the Department of the Interior.
-In 1906 the Bureau of the Census assumed oversight, followed by the Civil Service Commission in 1933.
+In 1906 (for the 1907 edition) the Bureau of the Census assumed oversight, followed by the Civil Service Commission in 1933.
 The federal government ceased publication of the Official Register in 1959.